Huddersfield Town's 2014/15 Club Charter

 Only after completion of this process will the individual be allowed back in the ground to attend Huddersfield Town matches.

-The Club's catering continues to be provided by Lindley Catering.
-Lindley is the third party contracted by KSDL (the stadium owner) to provide exclusive services to HTFC.
+The Stadium's catering is provided by Sodexo .
+Sodexo is the third party contracted by KSDL (the stadium owner) to provide exclusive services to HTAFC.
 We will seek to continue to improve their operations and service by regularly monitoring customer thoughts and feedback.
-Comments and suggestions regarding catering at the Stadium are welcomed via General Manager, Antony Hegney at the following email address email@example.com.

 Huddersfield Town may collect personal information about you whenever you contact us, for example, in writing, by phone, fax, e-mail or SMS, or visit the Huddersfield Town websites.
 The information we may collect includes: (a) your name, age, gender, postal and e-mail addresses, landline, fax and mobile; (b) your membership details (c) the username and password you use to access restricted areas of the Huddersfield Town website.